 To reserve your place in our “How To Use LinkedIn Effectively” course, please pay by credit card through PayPal by clicking here.

-If you would prefer to pay by cheque or bank deposit, or require an invoice, please send an email to [email protected] with your requirements.
+If you would prefer to pay by bank deposit, or require an invoice, please send an email to [email protected] with your requirements.

 WHAT HAPPENS NEXT?